120g/h: The Fuel Myth

 The headlines will keep pushing 120g/h.
 The research says 90g/h is where the returns peak and the risks stay low.

-PODIUM treats 90g/h as the practical ceiling
+How PODIUM treats the ceiling

-Because the goal isn't to eat as much as possible.
+The goal isn't to eat as much as possible.
 It's to eat exactly as much as your body can use.

 Frequently asked questions